If signs of life on another planet are ever discovered, they will be found with a spectrograph

 Spectroscopy is one of an astronomer’s favourite tools to help understand the Universe.
 Planets, stars and galaxies are just too far away to be analysed in a laboratory.
 Fortunately, very important information about these distant bodies is written in the light we detect with a telescope.

-But light is not an open book.
+But the light is not an open book.
 To be read, light must be split into its different colours (or wavelengths), in the same way that rain droplets disperse the light to form a rainbow.
 Newton called this rainbow of colours a spectrum, the Latin word for “appearance”.

 The first astronomical application of spectroscopy was in the analysis of sunlight by Fraunhofer and Kirchhoff, in the early 19th century.
 It was expected that the white light emitted from the Sun would produce a clean rainbow when passing through a prism.
 But, for the very first time, a pattern of dark lines was also noticed.
 These unexpected lines were the “fingerprints” imprinted in the light by the different chemical elements interacting with it and are called absorption lines.